pmanojlovic/flint/docs/config.md

 ## `BaseOptions` class

-All (or most) of `flint`'s `Option` classes are derived from `flint.options.BaseOptions`.
+All (or most) of `flint`'s `Options` classes are derived from `flint.options.BaseOptions`.
 This uses `pydantic` in order to validate upon class initialisation that the provided values match the types they are listed as having.
 For instance, if a `float` of a value `3.141` was provided to an option with type `int` it will be converted appropriately.
 This is also true for values described in a strategy file.

 If the values are unable to be coerced into a correct type than `pydantic` will raise an error.